ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     * - Sr. No.
       - Description
     * - | (9)
-      - | Processing method for initial display of input screen for registration.
+      - | Handler method for initial display of input screen for registration.
-        | Objects for which operation is in process, may be stored in session; hence such objects are deleted by this processing method.
+        | Objects for which operation is in process, may be stored in session; hence such objects are deleted by this handler method.
     * - | (10)
-      - | Processing method to display the first page of input screen for registration.
+      - | Handler method to display the first page of input screen for registration.

  .. code-block:: java